-Aside from pain, you'll often experience a rubbing, grinding, or clicking sensation of the knee.
-This can be constant or triggered by certain exercises or movements – such as walking, squatting, kneeling, running, or even getting up from a seated position.
+Aside from pain, you'll often experience a rubbing, grinding, or clicking sensation of the knee joint.
+This can be constant or triggered by certain exercises or movements – such as walking, squatting, kneeling, running, or even getting up from a seated position and flexing your knee.

 Causes of runner's knee

-Too many miles, either too soon in the training process or with inadequate recovery time, can cause inflammation in the knee area.
+Too many miles, either too soon in the training process or with inadequate recovery time, can cause inflammation in the knee area as well as in the iliotibial band.
 Running on surfaces like concrete which result in higher impact can also contribute to runner's knee.

 Impact to the knee: